gromacstutorials/gromacstutorials.github.io/docs/sphinx/source/tutorials/tutorial1/bulk-solution.rst

     tc-grps = system
     tau-t = 0.5

-The v-rescale thermostat is known to give a proper canonical ensemble.
-Here, we also specified that the thermostat is applied to the entire system using the *tc-grps* option and that the damping constant for the thermostat, *tau-t*, is equal to 0.5 ps.
+The ``v-rescale`` thermostat is known to give a proper canonical ensemble.
+Here, we also specified that the thermostat is applied to the entire system using the ``tc-grps`` option and that the damping constant for the thermostat, ``tau-t``, is equal to 0.5 ps.

-Note that the relatively high temperature of 360 K has been chosen here to reduce the viscosity of the solution and decrease the equilibration duration.
+Note that the relatively high temperature of :math:`360~\text{K}` has been chosen here to reduce the viscosity of the solution and decrease the equilibration duration.

-We now have a minimalist input file for performing the first NVT simulation.
+We now have a minimalist input file for performing the first :math:`NVT` simulation.
 Run it by typing in the terminal:

 ..  code-block:: bw

-    gmx grompp -f inputs/nvt.mdp -c min.gro -p topol.top -o nvt -pp nvt -po nvt gmx mdrun -v -deffnm nvt
+    gmx grompp -f inputs/nvt.mdp -c min.gro -o nvt -pp nvt -po nvt gmx mdrun -v -deffnm nvt

-Here *-c min.gro* ensures that the previously minimized configuration is used as a starting point.
+Here ``-c min.gro`` option ensures that the previously minimized configuration is used as a starting point for the :math:`NVT` simulation.

-After the completion of the simulation, we can ensure that the system temperature indeed reached the value of 360 K by using the energy command of GROMACS.
+After the completion of the simulation, we can ensure that the system temperature indeed reached the value of :math:`360~\text{K}` by using the energy command of GROMACS.
 In the terminal, type:

 ..  code-block:: bw

-    gmx energy -f nvt.edr -o temperature-nvt-minimal.xvg
+    gmx energy -f nvt.edr -o nvt-T.xvg

-and choose *temperature*.
+and choose 10 for temperature, and then press enter twice.

-From the generated *temperature-nvt-minimal.xvg* file, one can see that temperature started from 0 K, which was expected since the atoms have no velocity during a minimization step, and reaches a temperature slightly larger than the requested 360 K after a duration of a few picoseconds.
+From the generated *nvt-T.xvg* file, one can see that temperature started from 0 K, which was expected since the atoms have no velocity during a minimization step, and reaches a temperature slightly larger than the requested 360 K after a duration of a few picoseconds.